- The Fiscal

 TPC estimates that 68 percent of taxes collected for 2019 came from those in the top quintile, or those earning an income above $163,600 annually.
 Within this group, the top one percent of income earners — those earning more than $818,700 per year — will contribute over one-quarter of all federal revenues collected.

 While the fairness of the tax system is much debated, many economists agree that simplifying the tax code would help the economy.
 Further tax reform could promote economic growth while also making the code more simple, transparent, and fair.

 1 The corporate income tax affects individuals by reducing wages and returns to capital.
-Based on economic research, the Tax Policy Center attributes 80% of the corporate-tax burden to capital, and 20% to wages and other sources of labor income.
+Based on economic research, TPC attributes 80% of the corporate-tax burden to capital and 20% to wages and other sources of labor income.